sirPinwheel/Stitch/README.md

-# tccli
+# STITCH
+Simple
+Text
+Interface
+    for
-Twitch Chat Command Line Interface
+Twitch
+CHat

 ## Description
-tccli is a simple Python script that will connect to any Twitch channel, the idea behind it was to have an alternative to the in-browser chat.
+Stitch is a simple Python script that will connect to any Twitch channel, the idea behind it was to have an alternative to the in-browser chat.
 I admit it's a solution to the problem not many people have, but at the end of the day the more options the better.

 ## Installation
 #### Requirements
 ``python3`` python interpreter<br>
-``certifi`` python module<br>
+``certifi`` python SSL module<br>

 #### On Windows
 - Clone the repo or download and unpack the zip<br>